Healthy Homes Assessment Raureka

 Raureka Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Raureka and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory in all Raureka and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be applied during the tenure of your rental home.
+• Property managers and landlords are required to keep records that prove conformance with each Healthy Homes Standards that apply or will be applicable to the rental property.

 Starting 1 July 2021

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes